BrandonDevMn/StoryStack-Web/spec.md

 - Samsung Internet 10+
 - Focus on modern mobile browsers with PWA support
 - Graceful degradation for older browsers (still functional, just not installable)

+## Implementation Notes

+When implementing this spec, ensure the app works seamlessly on iOS devices and can be added to the home screen for a native-like experience.
+Follow iOS design patterns and conventions throughout the application to provide users with a familiar interface that feels natural on their devices.